Qianzf/lif/README.md

 - Support variables assignment on route prefix

-- Core configuration to enable or disable some time-wasting but will be used features
+- Core configuration to enable or disable some time-wasting but will still be used features

 - Log